-As noted in "Planning Regulatory Context" on page 5 a description of the WSH facilities' operational characteristics is required for approval by the City of Lakewood.
+As noted in "Planning Regulatory Context" on page 5, a description of the WSH facilities' operational characteristics is required for approval by the City of Lakewood.
 The following are the criteria to be addressed in that description, with notes on the criterion and references to other sections with relevant information.

 - 1 Description of proposed use/project application. - Modernization of WSH facilities through a combination of building replacements and renovations, addressing facility conditions and changes in behavioral health care practices. - The largest project will be a new 350-bed forensic hospital on the western area of the current WSH campus.
-See "Figure 16: Master Plan Development" on page 24. - Space for a 48-bed community residential treatment facility is reserved.
-The State is identifying sites for these facilities, to be distributed around the state, where patients can have access to family and other community support. - A new residential cottage of 18 beds for the Child Treatment and Study Center (CTSC). - A new treatment/recreation center for CSTC. - Land is identified for a potential Visitor Center for the Historic Fort Steilacoom Association . - A full description of the project elements can be found in the section "" on page 20. - 2 Extent and type of proposed improvements to the site and/or interior or exterior building remodeling to existing building(s) (i.e. additions to buildings, interior building improvements or alterations, landscaping, proposed signs, additional parking spaces, etc.). - Refer to "Table 7: Facility Status under Master Plan" on page 27, "Figure 16: Master Plan Development" on page 24, and "Figure 17: Anticipated Building & Parking Demolitions" on page 26. - 3 Proposed number of full and part-time employees. - Current staffing is 2,800 full-time equivalents (FTE) across multiple shifts.
-At build-out, staffing is likely to drop to 2,700 FTE; see question 5.

-4 Proposed number of students on the site at any one time if application is for a day care or educational facility.
+See "Figure 17: Master Plan Development" on page 26. - Space for a 48-bed community residential treatment facility is reserved.
+The State is identifying sites for these facilities, to be distributed around the state, where patients can have access to family and other community support. - A new 18-bed residential cottage or the Child Study and Treatment Center (CSTC). - A new treatment/recreation center for CSTC. - Land is identified for a potential Visitor Center for the Historic Fort Steilacoom Association. - A full description of the project elements can be found in the section "History" on page 21. - 2 Extent and type of proposed improvements to the site and/or interior or exterior building remodeling to existing building(s) (i.e. additions to buildings, interior building improvements or alterations, landscaping, proposed signs, additional parking spaces, etc.). - Refer to "Table 8: Facility Status under Master Plan" on page 31, "Figure 17: Master Plan Development" on page 26, and "Figure 20: Anticipated Building & Parking Demolitions" on page 30. - 3 Proposed number of full and part-time employees. - Current staffing is 2,800 full-time equivalents (FTE) across multiple shifts.
+At build-out, staffing is projected to be up to 3,035 (3,155 with an RTF) with 2,700 FTE on site at any given time; see question 5. - 4 Proposed number of students on the site at any one time if application is for a day care or educational facility.

-not applicable

-5 Maximum numbers of employees on the site at any one time.
+- Not applicable - 5 Maximum numbers of employees on the site at any one time.

 Staffing of the hospital varies by shift, as indicated below.
 Also, staffing levels can fluctuate based on services and the needs of patients.
-These figures are estimates based on the bed counts indicated in the program.
+These figures are estimates based on the bed counts indicated in the program, which exceeds the current census.
+Maximum staff on site at one time would be periods of about 1 hour when the day and swing shifts would overlap, for a total of 2,695.